wilsonliaows/docs/connectors/salesforce.md

 Password to connect to Salesforce.

 ### Roles and permissions required to connect
 Salesforce users can connect to Salesforce from Workato.
 The user will have the same [permissions](https://help.salesforce.com/articleView?id=admin_userperms.htm&language=en_US&type=0) on Workato as in Salesforce, and will be able to read and write to the same objects.
 If the connected user does not have any access to an object, they will not be able to interact with it via the Salesforce connector.
+These permissions can be edited via the connected user's profile in Salesforce.

 #### API Enabled permission
-These permissions can be edited using profiles in Salesforce.
-This profile should be API enabled.
+The connected user's profile should be API enabled.
 ![API enabled permission - profile setup](/assets/images/salesforce-docs/api-enabled-permission.png)
 *API enabled permission - profile setup*

 #### Standard and custom object permissions
-To interact with an object in Salesforce, the connected user needs to have permissions to `read`, `write`, `edit`, `delete`, `view all`, `modify all` for the standard object or custom object in your Salesforce organization.
+To interact with an object in Salesforce, the connected user's profile needs to have permissions to `read`, `write`, `edit`, `delete`, `view all`, `modify all` for the standard object or custom object in your Salesforce organization.

 ![Salesforce standard object permissions - profile setup](/assets/images/salesforce-docs/standard-object-profile-permissions.png)
 *Salesforce standard object profile permissions setup*